Midreshet AMIT @ Beit Hayeled—S. Daniel Abraham Israel Program

 Class size ranges from 5-25.
 Students register for their classes of choice and therefore class size spans the range.

 Our dorm is made up of suites that can accommodate between 2-5 students.
 The rooms each have comfortable American beds and spacious quality furniture to store clothing.
 Each apartment is equipped with a full kitchen facility.
-The common room is equipped with couches for relaxing, treadmills for exercising and a wireless internet connection.
+The common room is equipped with couches for relaxing, treadmills for exercising and wireless internet connection.
 Our laundry room has multiple large American Style washer dryers for unlimited use.
 Housekeeping is provided daily.

 Availability of Private Kitchen Facilities